 including skier submitted reports.
 Many of the most active users came from EpicSki,

 and activity has inceased considerably since the EpicSki shutdown.

 - Teton Gravity Research

-Epic and TGR are the most active general purpose ski forums, with TGR being a
+Epic and TGR were the most active general purpose ski forums for over a decade, with TGR

 I encourage skiers to submit reports to these sites, as